MIST: A Co-Design Framework for Heterogeneous, Multi-Stage LLM Inference: Related Work

-\textbf{LLM Inference Simulators.} \autoref{tab:related_works} compares various frameworks simulating the LLM inference serving stack.
+\autoref{tab:related_works} compares various frameworks simulating the LLM inference serving stack.
 LLMCompass\cite{zhang2023hardware} and GenZ\cite{bambhaniya2024demystifying} provide detailed modeling capabilities with optimizations but are limited to single-client configurations.
-Vidur~\cite{agrawal2024vidurlargescalesimulationframework} supports multi-client simulation but assumes same type of client and is restricted to modeling real hardware and aggregated batching strategies only.
-It lacks support for diverse clients, disaggregated hardware for prefill and decode stages.
-Similarly, LLMServingSim~\cite{cho2024llmservingsimhwswcosimulationinfrastructure} does not support chunked prefill or disaggregated batching, which are increasingly common in production-grade LLM deployments~\cite{nv_dynamo}.
+Vidur~\cite{agrawal2024vidurlargescalesimulationframework} supports multi-client simulation via discrete-event simulation and ML-based runtime prediction, but relies on analytical roofline models that abstract framework-specific behavior.
+It assumes homogeneous clients and is restricted to real hardware configurations with aggregated batching strategies only, lacking support for disaggregated prefill--decode hardware.
 Splitwise-sim~\cite{splitwisesim2024} models three pools for hardware clients representing prefill, decode and mixed pool.
-Similar to LLMServingsim it doesn't model chunked batching.
-Most importantly, Vidur, LLMServingSim and Splitwise-sim fall short in modeling advanced, multi-stage LLM inference pipelines. \textit{In contrast, \tool is the first simulator designed to support end-to-end modeling of real-world LLM inference pipelines across diverse HW configurations. }
+It does not model chunked batching and modeling of end-to-end pipeline stages.
+AIConfigurator~\cite{xu2026aiconfiguratorlightningfastconfigurationoptimization} automates configuration selection across multi-framework LLM serving systems, such as vLLM and TensorRT-LLM, using an extensive set of real GPU measurements to predict end-to-end performance.
+However, it assumes fixed batch sizes and fixed input and output sequence lengths, and therefore cannot evaluate serving configurations under streaming requests from real-world datasets such as the Azure trace~\cite{azurellmtrace2023}.
+In addition, it models only prefill and decode on independent GPUs, without modeling network routing across heterogeneous systems or supporting multi-stage pipeline simulation.
+Notably, \tool integrates AIConfigurator as an \textit{external simulator}, leveraging its extensive measurement dataset collected across diverse hardware platforms.
+LLMServingSim~2.0~\cite{cho2026llmservingsim20unifiedsimulator} extends LLMServingSim to support heterogeneous accelerator pools (e.g., TPUs, CIMs), profile-based execution, and more detailed modeling of KV cache movement, prefix reuse, and expert-parallel routing for MoE models.
+While it substantially improves hardware diversity and routing policies over its predecessor, it remains restricted to single-model deployments and does not model advanced multi-stage pipeline stages.
+Overall, Vidur, Splitwise-sim, AIConfigurator, and LLMServingSim~V2 all fall short in modeling advanced, multi-stage LLM inference pipelines. \textit{In contrast, \tool is the first simulator designed to support end-to-end modeling of real-world LLM inference pipelines across diverse HW configurations, while being significantly faster, offering higher simulation fidelity, and providing a modular architecture that enables flexible composition of pipeline stages and hardware backends.}